SabrinaMH/ShareIt/README.md

 # ShareIt

+Requirements for running the system:
-Run an instance of EventStore (http://geteventstore.com) on default port.
+- Run an instance of EventStore (http://geteventstore.com) on default port.